Cannes is empty, the day the film festival should have begun

 “There is no more work at all.
 We don’t know at all when things will resume,” Dambrine said.

-Since March, the local government repurposed the festival’s building complex as a shelter for homeless.
-Every day, dozens of the formerly destitute can be seen walking behind a fenced off area, where journalists were once used to interviewing the likes of Marion Cotillard.
+The local government repurposed the festival’s building complex as a shelter in March.
+Every day, dozens of homeless people can be seen walking in a fenced-off area where journalists interviewed actors such as Marion Cotillard and Leonardo DiCaprio.

-Shops started reopening on Tuesday, with some high-end boutiques such as Valentino and Saint Laurent set to open their door again, but the mood is still gray.
-The famous Martinez hotel, where many of Cannes’ stars stay during the 12-day event, will remain closed for at least one more month.
+Some shops started reopening in France on Monday.
+In Cannes, some high-end boutiques such as Valentino and Saint Laurent were set to open their doors again from Tuesday, but the mood was gray.
+The famous Hotel Martinez, where many of Cannes’ stars stay during the 12-day event, will remain closed for at least one more month.

 Fremaux has expressed pessimism about the immediate future of the film industry, but said it would rebound.

-He said the cancellation of this year's events won't stop the festival recognizing 2020’s film talent -- and Cannes organizers will announce an Official Selection for this year at the beginning of June.
+He said the cancellation of the 2020 events won't stop the festival from recognizing film talent, and Cannes organizers plan to announce an Official Selection for this year at the beginning of June.

 —-